 Why We Love the Cheesy Polenta

-Our family’s tastes are divided; some people like polenta, others don’t.
+Our family’s tastes are divided; some people like polenta, and others don’t.
 However, it is present in our menu because:

 - It is a good bread substitute because it contains low calories and fats.